 In the late 1980s, the People’s Liberation Front, a Sinhalese chauvinist group (known by their initials in Sinhala as the JVP), carried out an armed insurrection against the government.
 The conflict saw targeted and indiscriminate killings of civilians, thousands of enforced disappearances of suspected JVP supporters, and arbitrary detentions and torture.
 The insurrection ended with a government victory in 1990.

 During 1983 – 2009, Sri Lanka was wracked by a civil war between the security forces (who are mostly Sinhalese) and the armed Tamil opposition group, the Liberation Tigers of Tamil Eelam (LTTE), who were seeking an independent state for the Tamil minority in the north and east of the island.
-The war ended in May 2009, with a government military victory over the LTTE, reconquering LTTE-held territory and killing or capturing the LTTE leadership.
+The war ended in May 2009, with a government military victory over the LTTE.
 A war crimes investigation by the Office of the U.N.
 High Commissioner for Human Rights found in 2015 that both government forces and the LTTE had committed war crimes, crimes against humanity and other human rights violations.
 One emblematic case of war crimes committed by the security forces is the murder of five Tamil students by the security forces in 2006 in the northeastern town of Trincomalee; see below for more information on the students (known as the “Trinco Five”).

 On April 14, 2020, Hejaaz Hizbullah, a lawyer who has represented victims of human rights violations, was arrested under the draconian Prevention of Terrorism Act.
-He has had limited access to his lawyers and family members and remains in arbitrary detention.
 The day before he was taken into custody, Hizbullah joined others in submitting a letter criticizing the denial of burial rights to the Muslim community under Sri Lanka’s COVID-19 regulations.
-In the same month, Ramzy Razeek, a social media commentator, was arbitrarily detained for a Facebook post in which he called on fellow Muslims in Sri Lanka to peacefully counter hate propaganda against Muslims by extremists from the Sinhalese majority community.
-Although Razeek was released on bail on September 17, the charges against him remain pending; if convicted, he could face up to 10 years in prison.
+He was finally granted bail by the Court of Appeal on Feb.
+7, 2022.
+Amnesty has called for the charges against him to be dropped.
+Also in April 2020, Ramzy Razeek, a social media commentator, was arbitrarily detained for a Facebook post in which he called on fellow Muslims in Sri Lanka to peacefully counter hate propaganda against Muslims by extremists from the Sinhalese majority community.
+Although Razeek was released on bail on September 17, 2020, the charges against him remain pending; if convicted, he could face up to 10 years in prison.

 The United States should include Sri Lanka in an inter-agency atrocity prevention board review to create a set of policy recommendations that will prevent a return to grave human rights abuses in Sri Lanka.
-U.S. representatives must reiterate to the Sri Lankan government the importance of upholding human rights, including by attending court hearings in key cases such as the Trinco Five students, Prageeth Eknaligoda and Hejaaz Hizbullah.
+U.S. representatives must reiterate to the Sri Lankan government the importance of upholding human rights, including by attending court hearings in key cases such as the Trinco Five students, Prageeth Eknaligoda, Hejaaz Hizbullah, Ramzy Razeek and Ahnaf Jazeem (see below).
 Congress should substantially increase civil society assistance for Sri Lankan human rights groups that are working on truth and reconciliation issues and protecting human rights defenders.

 On Oct.
 18, 2021, Amnesty International issued a report, “From Burning Houses to Burning Bodies: Anti-Muslim Violence, Discrimination and Harassment in Sri Lanka.”
-Links to the report and its accompanying press release are given below.
+A link to the press release about the report is given below.